Manufacturers of sex toys recommend cleaning after each use to reduce the chances of microorganisms living on their surfaces.

 - don’t share (this eliminates the chances entirely.)

-If you have ever shared a sex toy without any barriers, getting tested for sexually transmitted infections would be recommended.
+If you have shared a sex toy without using barriers, getting tested for sexually transmitted infections would be recommended.